RealJeeshop/jeeshop/README.md

 Current database scripts works with a single database referenced in server datasources configuration.
 See "Datasources" section above.
 However, it is possible to use several database for each Jeeshop domains.
 For sample one database for Catalog and another for User and Order domains.
 TODO add section and scripts to document use of databases per domain

+## Apache TomEE 2.x
+This section describes deployment of Jeeshop components to Apache TomEE 2.x.
+TODO

+## Wildfly 8 Openshift cartridge
+This section describes deployment of Jeeshop components to Openshift PaaS.
+TODO